Business Startup Visa

 Stay tuned for future posts on my adventure with starting a business.
 Future posts will include my experience with obtaining financial advising, location-specific advantages with rental properties, and eventually my preparations to move back to South Korea.

-If you want to read about additional small business opportunities in South Korea check out similar posts:
+If you want to read about additional small business opportunities in South Korea check out my blog post on:

 - Starting A Business In Korea